 In general, when growing weed, the presence of more amber-colored trichome heads likely indicate that there’s a higher ratio of CBD to THC in its trichome resin, as also mentioned by Green Rush Daily.

 If you’d like to grow weed on your own but haven’t tried it yet, consider giving it a go; but be sure to take detailed notes from an experienced grower in order to create the most abundant harvest possible.
-If you’re able to legally grow your own medicine, why wouldn’t you?
+If you’re able to legally grow your own marijuana, why wouldn’t you?

 To inform yourself of the difference between male and female cannabis plants, read the article here: